edgedb/edgedb/docs/stdlib/datetime.rst

                   std::datetime_get(dt: cal::local_datetime, \
                                     el: str) -> float64

+    Returns the element of a date/time type from the specified ``el``.

     Extract a specific element of input datetime by name.

-    The :eql:type:`datetime` scalar has the following elements available for extraction:
+    Only the :eql:type:`datetime` type has the following elements available for extraction:

     - ``'epochseconds'`` - the number of seconds since 1970-01-01 00:00:00
       UTC (Unix epoch) for :eql:type:`datetime` or local time for